 Green Vegan Pasta Primavera

 Looking to mix up your go-to pasta?
 Aiming to eat more WHOLE foods?
-And minimize dishes with a one pot meal to boot?
 Look no further than this green vegan pasta primavera: flavorful, nutritious, and ready in less than 30 minutes.

 While I Love this Recipe

 This meal is light, nutrient-dense, and GREEN: the shape of the zucchini ribbons and long fresh spinach leaves lend themselves perfectly to spaghetti, for a beautiful bright green swirl in every bite.
 And the edamame is an unexpected pasta ingredient that is packed with protein and big enough to grab with a fork if it doesn’t make it in the swirl.

 Plus, the recipe is so versatile: you can easily swap out ingredients to better suit your palate.

 How to make Vegan Pasta Primavera: Step by Step